 Easier pumping for mom

 If baby is being over-fed, mom needs to continually pump extra milk to replace the milk that’s being fed.
 Sometimes this leads to mama believing she has low milk supply.
 When baby is in charge, it’s much more likely that the amount mom pumps is exactly what baby needs.
+(Need more pumping tips?
+Check out this post!)

 Supports breast-feeding relationship